PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 10:10:53
+Last updated: 2024-04-13 10:12:34
-Random Quote: So I will only ask you once, Lord Snow.
-Are you a brother of the Night's Watch, or a bastard boy who wants to play at war?  -  Jeor Mormont
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres